With permission, Mr Speaker, I will make a statement on the United States’s imposition of steel and aluminium import tariffs.

 On the wider economic issue, the hon.
 Gentleman is absolutely correct.
 It is impossible, in an open and free trading system, that all economies will be in balance with one another.
 Surpluses and deficits are part of the allocation of resources that happens inside a free market.
 Were we all to aim for a trade policy where everybody was in balance, it would not be a free trading system.
 Apart from anything else, consumers would soon feel the detrimental effects of such a system.

 As my hon.
 Friend knows from being a trade envoy to Nigeria, it will not just be those in developed countries who feel the effects if this has a slowdown impact on the global economy.
-If we have tariffs, countermeasures and then measures against the countermeasures, it is very easy to see how it could ramp up into a global trading disaster.
+If we have tariffs, countermeasures and then measures against the countermeasures, it is very easy to see how the situation could ramp up into a global trading disaster.
 We need to try, in the time ahead, to get the United States Government to change their mind—to listen to the voices coming from American business and the American Congress about the damage that may ultimately be caused inside the American domestic economy.

 I would be really interested to know what arguments the Secretary of State thinks are going to work with the Americans.
 Last time there was a trade war like this, some 200,000 jobs were lost in the United States.
 What efforts is he already making to identify and analyse the impact on the US economy?
 It seems to me that that is the biggest argument we can use.